darbyjohnston/DJV/docs/index.md

 <br><br><a name="files"></a>
 ## Working with Files

-Image sequences, movie files, audio files, and timelines are supported:
+Supported formats:
 * Image sequences: Cineon, DPX, JPEG, OpenEXR, PNG, PPM, SGI, TGA, BMP, TIFF
-* Movie and audio files: Supported by FFmpeg
+* Movie codecs: MJPEG
+* Audio codecs: FLAC, MP3, WAV
-* Timelines: OpenTimelineIO .otio and .otioz
+* Timelines: OTIO, OTIOZ

 Files and folders can be opened from the **File** menu, by dragging and dropping onto the main window, or from the command line.
 Opening a folder will open all of the media files in the folder (non-recursively).

-The native file browser is be used by default on Windows and macOS.
+The native file browser is enabled by default on Windows and macOS.
 The built-in file browser can be enabled in the **Settings** tool.

 The current file can be changed from the **File/Current** menu, the